1-888-746-8388

 If you really want to experience all that Antelope Canyon has to offer, you may want to visit Upper and Lower Antelope Canyon in one day, doubling up on tour time.

-By taking these factors into account, you can determine how much time to set aside for your visit and ensure that you have a memorable and fulfilling experience at this natural wonder!
+By taking these factors into account, you can determine how much time to set aside for your visit and ensure that you have a memorable and fulfilling experience at this natural wonder.
+You may also be able to squeeze in a few other nearby attractions!

 ABOUT THE AUTHOR